-CONTENT in an HTMLTAG destination group might contain parts of original HTML markup or other text that are not duplicated or were significantly transformed in RTF content, such as HTML tags, text which might include HTML character references, and HTML comments.
+CONTENT in an HTMLTAG destination group might contain parts of original HTML markup or other text that are not duplicated or were significantly transformed in RTF content, such as HTML tags, text that might include HTML character references, and HTML comments.

-Some text in CONTENT MAY need to be escaped or converted to RTF control words to produce proper RTF.
-Below is the list of valid RTF escape tokens and control words that can be used in CONTENT.
-An RTF de-encapsulator MAY fail to extract the original HTML when other RTF control words are included in CONTENT <2>.
+It is possible that some text in CONTENT will need to be escaped or converted to RTF control words to produce proper RTF.
+The following is a list of valid RTF escape tokens and control words that can be used in CONTENT.
+An RTF de-encapsulator MAY fail to extract the original HTML when other RTF control words are included in CONTENT $\leq 2 \geq$ .